TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/lua/index.md

 So, for reading simple lists (or rather even explicitly validly-sequenced tables), the `#` operator works well.
 For all other use cases: Double check that return value.
 Weird bugs abound.
 Better yet, read more about how to leverage other mechanisms of the Lua language to better manage your tables.

-For cli args though, this works just fine.
+For command-line argument, though, this works just fine.

 ## How to Run the Solution

 First, make sure you have Lua installed on your local machine.
 You can read about how to do that here: [Getting started with Lua](https://www.lua.org/start.html).

-Once you have Lua installed, you can download the `reverse-string.lua` file from this repo ([here](https://github.com/TheRenegadeCoder/sample-programs/blob/master/archive/l/lua/reverse-string.lua)).
+Once you have Lua installed, you can download the `reverse-string.lua` file from this repo ([here](https://github.com/TheRenegadeCoder/sample-programs/blob/main/archive/l/lua/reverse-string.lua)).

 Save that file wherever you like, then open a terminal or command prompt to that directory.